paritytech/txwrapper-core/packages/txwrapper-examples/README.md

     # change to the examples directory
     cd packages/txwrapper-examples

-    # use tsc to build the JS target
+    # build the JS target
     yarn run build
     ```